nhapp993/nhapp993/README.md

 - 👋 Hi, I’m @nhapp993
-- 👀 I’m interested in web development, AI, microservices
+- 👀 I’m interested in Full-Stack development, Web3, Blockchains
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Rust, Go, SOLID.js

 <!---
 nhapp993/nhapp993 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.